Macron Urges Ukraines Allies Not To Be cowards - UrduPoint

 Prague, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2024) French President Emmanuel Macron on Tuesday urged Ukraine's allies not to be "cowards" in supporting the country to fight off the Russian invasion.

-Macron's comments appeared to be a defiant reaffirmation of controversial remarks he made last week not ruling out sending Western troops to Ukraine that sent a shockwave around Europe.
+And Macron added that he "fully stood behind" controversial remarks made last week not ruling out sending Western troops to Ukraine, which sent a shockwave around Europe.

-"We are surely approaching a moment for Europe in which it will be necessary not to be cowards," he said on a visit to the Czech Republic as the Czech government pushes a plan to buy weapons outside Europe for Ukraine.
+"We are surely approaching a moment for Europe in which it will be necessary not to be cowards," Macron said on a visit to the Czech Republic, which is pushing a plan to buy weapons outside Europe for Ukraine.

-"War has returned to our land, powers that refuse to stop are extending the threat each day," he told members of the French community at the start of his one-day trip.
+Speaking later after meeting his Czech opposite number Petr Pavel, he asked: "Is this or is it not our war?
+Can we look away in the belief that we can let things run their course?"

-"We will have to live up to history and the bravery it implies," he said.
+"I don't believe so, and therefore I called for a strategic surge and I fully stand behind that," Macron said.

-Most of Macron's European allies said they would not send troops to Ukraine after his comments on February 26, while French officials also insisted any such forces could be sent to back operations such as de-mining rather than fighting Russian forces.
+Most of Macron's European allies said they would not send troops to Ukraine after his comments on February 26.
+French officials also insisted any such forces could be sent to back operations such as de-mining rather than fighting Russian forces.

 Recent Stories